 Therefore, in this article, we’re going to discuss the Casio CTK-4400 digital keyboard.
 And within our review, we’re going to compare the CTK-4400 to the CTK-4200, as well as the Yamaha PSR-e343.
 We will look at the different features of each 61-key portable keyboard and determine which would be the best buy for your individual needs, be they music production or just plain old practicing and playing for fun.

 And before we get started, feel free to use the interactive table below to compare the Casio CTK 4400 to other quality keyboards that are currently available on the market:

 |Korg EK-50 L

 The Casio CTK-4400 is a compact, portable 61-key digital piano that is ideal for beginners just learning the piano ropes.
 That does not mean that pianists of all levels couldn’t use it, as it has several features that all levels of players can enjoy.
 But it does have many features that are much more beginner-friendly, like the following:

 - Power adapter included

-Before moving onto our next section, please take a look at some of Amazon’s best selling digital keyboards, and then see how they compare to the CTK-4400:
+Before moving onto our next section, please take a look at some of the best selling digital keyboards, (and how they compare to the CTK-4400):